ChrisHoban/ssg-openshift-meta-templates/openshift/migration/readme.md

 ## Notes

-- Work in progress, may already provide value, but several object translation and a cleaner generation of services like Jenkins is in progress.
-This all may soon move to Ansible as well, though for now the .bat file approach is generally the lowest barrier to entry for now.
+- Work in progress, may already provide value, but several object translations, cleaner generation of services like Jenkins, and other migration features are in progress.
+This all may soon move to Ansible as well, though for now the .bat file approach is generally the lowest barrier to entry.

-** This does pull down your secrets to the local filesystem, in a later version these will be removed on successful import **
+## This does pull down your secrets to the local filesystem, in a later version these will be removed on successful import ##